Lahti’s Most Instagrammable walking tour

 2. Mural art and tasty flavours in Malski

 Descend from Radiomäki towards the market place.
 Then walk uphill on Mariankatu and cross the Ristinkirkko church park to Päijänteenkatu.
 You are now in the region of the recently opened creative hub Malski.
 Head to Mallaskatu and then take a right to access the Malski courtyard.
-Here you will find the most stunning mural of the city that decorates the wall of Malski and Lahti Art Museum LAD, which will open in 2021.
+Here you will find the most stunning mural of the city that decorates the wall of Malski and Malva – the Lahti Museum of visual arts, which will open in 2022.
 The Block Party mural by Laura Lehtinen and Maikki Rantala is a stylish representation of Lahti’s industrial history.

 Do you feel like taking a break after the mural?
 There are three restaurants in Malski: Malskin Bistro is perfect for lunch, Kahiwa Coffee Roasters responds to your need for snacks and high-quality coffee and the pub of the Ant Brew beer collective will quench your thirst.
 And when in Malski, don’t just stare at your feet: the walls are adorned with selected poster art from Lahti Poster Museum.